...

 Postman API Testing: Scalable and Reusable Test Strategy

-Optimise Postman API testing with smart scripts, reusable logic, and dynamic variables for scalable, efficient, and reliable automated test workflows.
+Optimise Postman API testing with smart scripts, reusable logic, and dynamic variables for efficient, scalable, and reliable test automation.

 Adding Smart Checks with Scripts